Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

-Gemini models show the lowest shuffle ratios (0.32--0.45), suggesting simpler query plans with less data movement.
-However, Gemini 3 Flash's lower shuffle ratio does not translate to lower overall cost, as it scans more bytes initially.
+Gemini models show the lowest shuffle ratios (0.32-0.45), though simpler plans do not translate to lower cost due to higher initial scans.
+No model spilled data to disk.
+GPT-5.1 has the highest absolute shuffle volume (3.18 GB), consistent with its high bytes processed.

-Notably, no model produced queries that spilled data to disk (Bytes Spilled = 0 for all models).
-This indicates that all generated queries remained within BigQuery's memory constraints, avoiding the performance penalty of disk-based intermediate storage.

-GPT-5.1 stands out with the highest absolute shuffle volume (3.18 GB), more than double the next highest model.
-Combined with its high bytes processed, this suggests GPT-5.1 generates queries that both scan excessive data and perform complex redistributions.